soanagno/wakenet/Code/README.md

 ```
 #### training
 ```
-device (cpu or gpu): defines the computation device. parallel (boolean): if true and also device="cpu", initialises parallel computations. para_workers (int): number of parallel workers. seed (int): random seed for gpu computations.
+device (cpu or cuda): defines the computation device. parallel (boolean): if true and also device="cpu", initialises parallel computations. para_workers (int): number of parallel workers. seed (int): random seed for gpu computations.